leon4rd/test/README.md

-## What do you call a dictionary on drugs?
-High definition.
+## Where do hamburgers go to dance?
+The meat-ball.